ricardojoserf/covert-control/README.md

 ![img6](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/covert-control/image6.png)

-### Configuration in config.py

-- **youtube_channel_id**: Youtube channel ID of the channel to monitor.
-You can get it from [here](https://www.youtube.com/account_advanced).

-- **youtube_api_key**: Get an API key creating an application and generating the key in [here](https://console.cloud.google.com/apis/credentials).

 --------------------------------------------------------------------------------------

 # Telegram

 Control systems remotely with a Telegram bot.
 This option does not allow to upload files, but it is possible to send the commands in cleartext ("/cmd") or encrypted with AES ("/encrypted").
+The optional input argument is the bot token, which can be also configured in config.py:

 ```
-python3 covert-telegram.py
+python3 covert-telegram.py [BOT_TOKEN]
 ```

 The listener will check the commands in the chat and show the output: